Skip to main content

 The following course must be completed previously: MATH 470 or equivalent.

-Description: Rings and modules; structure theorem of modules over principal ideal domains.
-Noetherian rings and modules (including Hilbert basis theorem for rings and modules).
-Hilbert’s Nullstellensatz.
+This course continues the study of rings and modules from MATH 470.
+Topics may include the structure theorem of modules over principal ideal domains; Noetherian rings and modules (including Hilbert basis theorem for rings and modules), and Hilbert’s Nullstellensatz.

 Notes: